infinitescroll/streams-api/readme.md

 ## Create a Stream:

-Note - this is very simple on purpose - because this api interface will not have to change when the [new role based](https://github.com/textileio/go-textile/issues/694) thread access control is implemented
+Note - this is very simple on purpose - because this api interface will not have to change when the [new role based](https://github.com/textileio/go-textile/issues/694) thread access control is implemented.

+Types of streams we support and what they mean:

+- private - only you can read, write, comment, and invite others to the stream.
+Upon inviting another peer, you can specify what permissions they have.
+- public - Anyone can read and comment, but only invitees can write and invite others
+- shared - permissionless stream (everyone has all capabilities)

+For simplicity's sake and an initial implementation, here's how the params passed in for streamType align with textile thread sharing permissions down into Textile:

+shared ==> _type:_ 'open', _sharing:_ 'shared'
+public ==> _type:_ 'public', _sharing:_ 'invite_only'
+private ==> _type:_ 'private', _sharing:_ 'invite_only'

 ```js
 const newStream = await streamAPI.createStream(streamName, streamType)